How to Install Vivaldi Browser on Debian

-Vivaldi browser offers extensive customization for tab management, workspaces, and interface layout, making it popular among users who want more control over their browsing experience.
+Vivaldi browser offers extensive customization for tab management, workspaces, and interface layout.
+This flexibility makes it popular among users who want more control over their browsing experience.
 Whether you need split-screen browsing for research, tab stacking for project organization, or built-in tools like notes and screenshot capture, Vivaldi provides these features without extensions.
 By the end of this guide, you will have Vivaldi installed on Debian with automatic updates configured through the official repository.

 Choose Your Vivaldi Installation Method